troven/cargo/README.md

 When the template is evaluated, the output file is copied without the prefix.

-#### Collections
+#### Collection Templates

 Collections are identified by special characters in the path name.

-A collection template contain a template expression embedded in the file or folder name.
-We call these "Expression Paths".
+A collection template contain a Collection Path in the file or folder name.

+There are however, two types of Collection Path - array paths and object paths.

+Both `{{app.path}}`, `{{friends.name}}` match a field within a nested object where as `{{friends}}` matches an array.

+#### Object Collection

+The key/index of the matched collection (set/array) is interpolated into the output path filename.

+Folders are created as needed - the substituted key can even contain a path separator :-)

+As we iterate over the collection, we add it the `Current` context.

+Both `{{app.path}}`, `{{friends.name}}` match a field within a nested object.
+In this

+Mutliple files are generated matching the Collection Path.

 ```
 ...